CSCfi/csc-user-guide/docs/cloud/pouta/command-line-tools.md

     openstack -h

-You can get a list of the available OpenStack subcommands by appending -h after the `openstack` command.
+You can get a list of the available OpenStack subcommands by appending "-h" after the `openstack` command.
 If you wish to see the options for a specific subcommand, add the command name after "help".
 For example: